 The parade is a colorful celebration of Chinese culture.
 A wide variety of cultural and community organizations participate in the Washington, D.C.
 Chinese New Year Parade.
 Many members of the Chinese community participate.

 The Chinese animal signs represent a cyclical concept of time, a 12-year cycle used for dating the years.

 - Location: Chinatown - on H Street, NW, Washington, D.C. between 6th and 8th Streets.
 The parade winds around the adjoining streets.
-A good place to view the parade is along 7th St. The closest Metro station is Gallery Place/Chinatown.
+A good place to view the parade is along 7th St., away from the largest crowds at 6th & H Streets.
+The closest Metro station is Gallery Place/Chinatown.
 See a map.